 For example, if a company had 100 customers at the start of the quarter, and this decreases to 85 at the start of the second quarter, the churn rate would be 15%.
 This is because they have 15% fewer customers at the start of the second quarter, in comparison to the first quarter.

-How can you reduce your churn rate?
+How can you reduce your customer churn rate?

 Along with the lottery numbers, this is one of CS’s most sought-after answers.
 But unlike winning the lottery, creating a strategy to reduce your customer churn rate isn’t so elusive.
 In fact, it’s very doable.